 The beach alternates between areas of clear, saturated rippled sand like that in the picture above, and patches of marsh, pools, rocks, and boulders which force me to pick a winding route through the various obstacles.

 The main A5087 coast road has been a constant companion down this stretch of beach, out of sight but not earshot to my right.
 Mostly it doesn’t have a pavement, but for a short stretch here it does, and I climb up onto it for a change of scenery.
-There are several cars parked up ahead, and a group of guys milling round.
+There are several cars parked up ahead, and a group of guys milling around.
 As I get nearer I see they are all Asian men, and have home made kites with the longest reels of string I’ve ever seen.
 Looking up I see a tiny dot, a kite, which must be several hundred metres above me.
 It’s dancing in the sky too quickly and too far away to photograph.
 Some of the guys have winches with electric drills fitted – this is a serious hobby clearly!
+I really like the kites.
 Many of the cars are taxis and have registration badges from as far away as Dundee and Scunthorpe, so this must be quite a serious meet-up.
 I wonder if this is a cultural tradition, or maybe a family gathering.
 Shame no women are joining in – or perhaps they have better things to do!

 The pavement soon ends and I’m forced down onto the beach again.
 This is particularly difficult terrain to walk across…